 British record: 5lb 11oz 8dms (British Record Fish Committee January 2015)

-Lateral Line scale count: 28-31 (this is the dark row of scales along the central length of the fishes body).
+Lateral line scale count: 28-31 (this is the dark row of scales along the central length of the fish's body)

 Lifespan: up to 45 years